-300-lev el courses are intended for students who have completed Spanish 210 and Spanish 220, or Spanish 217 and Spanish 218; or are able to demonstrate an equivalent proficiency in Spanish.
+300-level courses are intended for students who have completed Spanish 210 and Spanish 220, or Spanish 217 and Spanish 218; or are able to demonstrate an equivalent proficiency in Spanish.

-SPAN 300 THE MUSICAL HERITAGE OF THE AMERICAS (C)
+SPAN 300 THE MUSICAL HERITAGE OF THE AMERICAS (C)\

-This is an examination of the rich and diverse traditions of Latinos in the Americas through the use of music, and including literature and film (3 credits).
+This course is an examination of the rich and diverse traditions of Latinos in the Americas through the use of music as well as, literature and film (3 credits).

-SPAN 303 HISPANIC CULTURE THROUGH FILM (C)
+SPAN 303 HISPANIC CULTURE THROUGH FILM (C)\